SohamPatel46/Machine-Learning/README.md

 # Machine-Learning
-My all ML codes will be availabe here
+My all ML codes will be availabe here in the respective named folders